Mattiplex/Nyan-Cat-Keyboard-/README.md

 day 24
 ok so today i solve the clearance issue and route the pcb thou im only like 45% done
 day 25
 ok so today i finish most of the wiring just the led that is still unroute
+day 26
+did nothing, fr really tired that day
+day 27
+so today i routed the led (ongoing) and i fix some issue col7 unrouted and added two capacitor for both the OLED screen and the Mcp23017 controller